nds-swe/swdt/docs/tasks/client-server.md

 Did the Packer save your expedition?

-:::tip Task
+:::note Task
 Check it with the `GET` commands.
 :::

 ### Get all packaging algorithms

-:::tip Task
+:::note Task
 Use the `/algorithms` endpoint to get all available packing methods.
 :::

 ### Pack `Mars`

-:::tip Task
+:::note Task
 Time to pack 📦 Box in the Mars expeditions using each algorithm once!
 :::

 ### Pack your own expedition

-:::tip Task
+:::note Task
 Apply the packaging to your own expedition, did you choose the profits and weights well?
 Could you go to your expedition goal with what you just packed?
 :::